 Rosen-Zvi and Ophir’s books and articles sparked a highly interesting scholarly controversy that extends far beyond the ivory tower.
-Rosen-Zvi and Ophir understand quite well how problematic is the great leap from Tannaitic society of the second century CE to twenty-first-century Israel.
+They understand quite well how problematic is the great leap from Tannaitic society of the second century CE to twenty-first-century Israel.
 I believe and hope that a more detailed investigation of the goy discourse in the Middle Ages and in modernity can pave the way for an unraveling of the goy discourse in Israeli society.
 For now, I will content myself with just one example that is missing from Rosen-Zvi and Ophir’s books.
 One of the boldest innovations of the first Sephardic Chief Rabbi of Israel, Rabbi Ben-Zion Meir Hai Uuziel, was the creation of a status called “seed of Israel.”
 According to the accepted halakhah, the child of a Jewish father and a non-Jewish mother is an outright goy.
 Rabbi Uuziel granted such children the status of “seed of Israel.”
 Such a person is a hybrid entity on whom certain obligations devolve and, more importantly, who deserves to be protected and cared for by the Jews, in contrast to the indifferent or negative relationship toward the goy.
 Rabbi Uuziel’s innovation stemmed from the contemporary reality in which there are not a few individuals who grew up as Jews because of their fathers but who are not halakhically Jewish.
 There is no doubt that Rabbi Uuziel’s “seed of Israel” still conforms with the Jew-goy discourse, but it represents an attempt to make this discourse more flexible.

 In conclusion, the stormy reaction to both their scholarly book and their popular one show that Rosen-Zvi and Ophir have succeeded in holding up a mirror to the scholarly and intellectual community.
 It may be that it is not complete and perhaps not quite precise, but it is nonetheless a mirror that reveals a bothersome truth.
 Rosen-Zvi and Ophir are not simply archaeologists of knowledge who aspire to create a picture of the past, nor are they photographers of the situation in the present.
-Their hope, which I share, is that the light they shed on this subject will illuminate a way forward.
-About the precise route, and even the ultimate goal (if there is one) we scholars, readers, and simply people will continue to argue.
+Their hope, which I share, is that the light they shed on the goy will illuminate a way forward.
+About the precise route, and even the ultimate goal (if there is one) we scholars, readers, and plane people will continue to argue.
 In any case, the more detailed the scholarly work becomes, the more broadly knowledgeable we are about the complexities of the goy discourse and its history, the more we can and must remake the halakhah, the demands of the conversion procedure, and what really happens at Ben Gurion Airport and in the offices of the Population and Immigration Authority.